Jalil Shahnaz

-Jalil Shahnaz (22 May 1921 – 17 June 2013; Persian: جلیل شهناز) was a Persian classical music musician and a virtuoso of the Persian musical instrument, tar.
+Jalil Shahnaz (22 May 1921 – 17 June 2013; Persian: جلیل شهناز) was a Persian classical music musician and a virtuoso tar player.

 Biography

 Jalil Shahnaz was born in 1921 in Isfahan, Persia (Iran).
-Shahnaz studied under the supervision of his brother, Hossein Shahnaz, and befriended Hassan Kassai, a ney player.
+Shahnaz studied with his brother, Hossein Shahnaz, and befriended Hassan Kassai, a ney player.

 According to the book Persian Musicians by Pejman Akbarzadeh:"Shahnaz started his activities in 1949 at Radio Isfahan and in 1957 he was invited to cooperate with Radio Tehran.
-In the capital he worked as a soloist at Golha program and also later he was quite active at Persian music programs of Shiraz/Persepolis Arts Festival.
+In the capital he worked as a soloist at Golha program and was later active at the Shiraz/Persepolis Arts Festival.
 Shahnaz in the late 1980s became a member of "Persian Music Maestros Ensemble".
 The ensemble performed various concerts inside and outside of Iran."

-Persian classical vocalist Shajarian named his most recent musical group "Shahnaz" in honor of Maestro Shahnaz.
+Persian classical vocalist Mohammad-Reza Shajarian named his most recent musical group "Shahnaz" in honor of Maestro Shahnaz.

 Shahnaz died in Tehran on 17 June 2013.